 Games can make ideal ‘fish tanks’, where players try out a limited version of a full game.
 This allows players to learn the structure of the rules or guidelines using a simplified, and largely consequence free, approach to exploring the gameplay.

 Sandbox games present players with realistic situations and set out to deliver open-ended gameplay, (where players are encouraged to shape their own challenges and make their own choices).

 Improvising solutions to deal with difficult or complex situations is tricky for videogames, as each option adds cost and risks allowing players to bypass content with high visual/ sensory impact.
-Boardgames with straightforward, quick to learn and play rules can certainly allow a measure of improvisation, but it is tabletop adventure games which most invite and foster improvisation, as players interpret and, even adapt, the rules as players are devising solutions to dealing with difficult circumstances.
+Boardgames with straightforward, quick to learn and play rules can certainly allow a measure of improvisation.
+However, it is tabletop adventure/ roleplaying games which most invite and foster improvisation - as players interpret and even adapt the rules to focus on devising solutions to dealing with difficult circumstances.

 When games leave players to select their own goals the gameplay can set flexible challenges, which may be demanding without ever having to be impossible to solve.
 In other words, if players are increasingly frustrated by a problem, the problem can be revised or set aside to allow play to progress.
 Equally, if play isn’t challenging enough a few ad hoc adjustments can make life a little harder or adjust the tempo.